Pregnancy, Wireless and Electromagnetic Fields

 Replicated Science Finds EMF Exposure During Pregnancy Increases Miscarriage Rate

 In 2017, Li made international news when he published his second study linking miscarriage to EMF exposure.
-Funded by the National Institute of Environmental Health Sciences with 913 women as subjects, Li found that women who were exposed to higher magnetic field levels had 2.72 times the risk of miscarriage.
+Funded by the National Institute of Environmental Health Sciences with 913 women as subjects, Li and colleagues found that women who were exposed to higher magnetic field levels had 2.72 times the risk of miscarriage.

 “This study provides evidence from a human population that magnetic field non-ionizing radiation could have adverse biological impacts on human health,” Li said in the Kaiser Permanente press release. .